BetV3/fndDocs/docs/abstract/Overview.md

 ### Tunnel Provisioning Server (TPS)

 The TPS servesr as the final proxy between the FAR and the FND server.
-You can do a *swath* of configuration when it coems to the tunnel you are creating.
+You can do a *swath* of configuration when it comes to the tunnel you are creating.

-When the FAR makes a requrest to the TPS, it will forward this request ot eh IoT FND application server.
+When the FAR makes a request to the TPS, it will forward this request to the IoT FND application server.
 The security that allows for the request to pass is based on whether or not the FAR has recieved proper certification through the RA after it has requested this certification through the CA server.
 There is a way to do certification without having to request from the CA server through a PKI (public key infrastructure certificate).
 This certificate has its own template you can generate and then apply to your FAR and any related devices within the Tunnel, which would allow you to not need a CA server to grant certificates to allow for secure messaging.

 ## Head-end router, Firewall, and CA Server

 ### Head-end router

-The head-end router is the central aggrigation point for hte network.
-To give an idea, you can have around 500 different FARs for one HER.
-The point of the HER is to aggrigation traffic and forward it to different branches within the FND.
-If your HER is within an High-availaibilty depoloyment, it would send its traffic to a load-balancer, which would then decide which FND Server the data will go to.
+The head-end router is the central aggrigation point for the network.
+To give you an idea of how central, within a high-availability architecture (that is, one where you balance out your network through a load-balancer), you can have around 500 different FARs for one HER.
+The point of the HER is to aggregate traffic and forward it to the FND server (or to a load-balancer that then sends the traffic to one of many different FND servers).

 The HER acts as a gateway bridge between the FND, the FARs, and the endpoint mesh devices.
 It ensures the data flow is as efficient as possible.

 ### Firewall

-The firewall regulates traffice between the HERs, the DMZ, and the Tunnel provisioning Server (TPS).
-It makes sur that only authorized communication with the FND occurs.
+The firewall regulates traffic between the HERs, the DMZ, and the Tunnel provisioning Server (TPS).
+It makes sure that only authorized communication with the FND occurs.

 ### CA Server